How do SSDs Store and Retain Data without Power?

 How does SSD keep track of the data location?

 These tables are then stored inside the NAND Flash itself for permanent storage.
-So, the data and its location itself are stored on the SSD itself.
+So, the data and its location are stored on the SSD itself.

 Data retention periods in SSDs